-We can also provide Settlement Agreement advice by telephone.
-It is not essential to meet you, and therefore we provide Settlement Agreement advice to clients across the UK.
+Smith Partnership provides advice on settlement agreements in each of our branch offices in Derby, Leicester, Burton upon Trent, Stoke-on-Trent and Swadlincote, or by email or telephone.
+It is not essential to meet you, and therefore we provide settlement agreement advice to clients across the UK.

-We will then discuss the process with you and make arrangements for a consultation meeting to advise you on the Settlement Agreement offered to you.
-We will normally ask to see a copy of the Settlement Agreement and your contract of employment in advance.
+We will discuss the process with you and make arrangements for a consultation meeting to advise you on the settlement agreement offered to you.
+We will normally ask to see a copy of the settlement agreement and your contract of employment in advance.